 It is no secret that we’re big fans of The Lawrence Hall of Science.
 The science museum recently opened its Outdoor Nature Lab, for even more hands-on exploration and discovery.

 What to Expect at the Lawrence Hall of Science

 You’ll be able to reserve your tickets online before you visit or purchase them at the door upon arrival.
 Masks are required for everyone over age two regardless of vaccination status.
-Some exhibits won’t be open yet, including the Planetarium, Animal Discovery Room, and Bay View Cafe.
-But there are so many other terrific exhibits to check out, including a new look at how the pandemic affected the community through stories, artwork, and artifacts.
+Some exhibits have limited capacity such as Animal Discovery Room.
+But there are so many other terrific exhibits to check out.

 At the Design Quest Exhibit, you’ll learn about motion, energy, and mechanics while designing, building, and testing your own creations, including ramps, rockets, and wind turbines, all made by the hands of your kiddos.
 Younger scientists will enjoy the Fly High Exhibit, learning about gravity, balance, and forces while squealing with joy.